Life. it's beautiful AND it's hard.

 5. Tell yourself the truest and most beautiful version of what is.

 We tell ourselves bad stories all the time.
 This is a perfect opportunity to turn those around and tell yourself more about the beauty of what is.
-Just like October's chaos - there is beauty.
+Just like life's chaos - there is beauty.

 It's both/and.
 It's beautiful and it's hard.
 Just like being human.